 C Louis Leipoldt is a complex and fascinating figure in South Africa’s culinary history.
 A brilliant scholar with a relentless mind, Christian Frederick Louis Leipoldt was a journalist, botanist, doctor, chef, author, poet, playwright and noted gourmand.

 Born in 1880, of Rhenish missionary descent, Leipoldt’s first culinary education came about as a result of his austere and fractious mother who insisted her sons be home-schooled.
-Christie, as CL Leipoldt was known, received an eclectic education, and grew up speaking English, Dutch and German, and reading Latin and Greek.
+He received an eclectic education, and grew up speaking English, Dutch and German, and reading Latin and Greek.

-Culinary icon CL Leipoldt’s love affair with food and wine continued throughout his life, and he produced several gastronomic volumes.
-Among his best-known food and wine publications is Kos vir die Kenner, and Leipoldt’s Cape Cookery.
-Three Hundred Years of Cape Wine covers the history of wine at the Cape up to Leipoldt’s time, while Polfyntjies vir die Proe is a collection of light-hearted essays covering all aspects of food.
+Leipoldt’s love affair with food and wine continued throughout his life, and he produced several gastronomic volumes.
+Among his best-known food and wine publications is Kos vir die Kenner (Food for the Connoisseur) and Leipoldt’s Cape Cookery.
+Three Hundred Years of Cape Wine covers the history of wine at the Cape up to Leipoldt’s time, while Polfyntjies vir die Proe (Token for the Tastebuds) is a collection of light-hearted essays covering all aspects of food.

-The scope of CL Leipoldt’s food and wine books, like their author, is deliciously bold.
-His works are filled with exotic indigenous dishes, from supreme of flamingo to tortoise bredie.
-CL Leipoldt’s prose and recipes will titillate your culinary imagination.
+The scope of Leipoldt’s food and wine books, like their author, is deliciously bold.
+His works are filled with exotic indigenous dishes, from supreme of flamingo to tortoise bredie (stew).
+Leipoldt’s prose and recipes will titillate your culinary imagination.

 If you are in the Cederberg area, about 17km north of Clanwilliam, you will find Leipoldt's grave in a small cave which still has traces of rock art.
 The grave is signposted from the Pakhuis Pass.